Landmine Press: Muscle Worked, Benefits, Form

 5. Remember How Landmine Works

-Understand that it’s harder to do a movement with the loaded end (the working side) of the barbell closer to the ground due to the unique arc-shaped bar path.
+Understand that it’s harder to move with the loaded end (the working side) of the barbell closer to the ground due to the unique arc-shaped bar path.

 This means lying, kneeling, and half-kneeling exercises will feel heavier and harder than standing exercises.